 Download the Overseas Academic Programs Applicationform.

-Fall Term in Germany runs mid-October through early February; Spring/Summer Term in Germany runs from the beginning of April through late July
+Fall Term in Germany runs from the beginning of October through mid-February; Spring/Summer Term in Germany runs from the beginning of April through late July

 Duration and Cost